Lonely Mountains: Downhill: Reception

 Lonely Mountains: Downhill received "generally favorable reviews" according to Metacritic.

-Game Informer's Matt Miller gave the game a positive review, in particular praising the controls.
+Game Informers Matt Miller gave the game a positive review, in particular praising the controls.
 "The bikes control like a dream, with quick-turning, believable acceleration arcs and lots of variance".
 He criticized the slow unlock process, as it limited the bikes able to be used until the end of the game.

 David Lloyd of Nintendo World Report enjoyed the options Downhill presented, giving players the option to take risks and shortcuts in order to improve their times.
 He also liked the visuals, writing "The trails are visually stunning, with a gorgeous amount of detail in the trees and streams in particular".

 Christian Donlan, writing for Eurogamer praised the game's lack of music, saying that he loved "the way there's no music to distract you from the soundtrack of the lonely biker, the burr of a distant woodpecker, the ticking of the bike chain".
 He also enjoyed the low-poly art style mentioning that "There is a soaring artistry at work in the way the low-poly landscapes you race through are put together".

-Nintendo Life's Jon Mundy liked Downhill's controls and bike feel, writing "it perfectly nails the sensation of pedal-powered locomotion without feeling arcane or restrictive."
+Nintendo Lifes Jon Mundy liked Downhill's controls and bike feel, writing "it perfectly nails the sensation of pedal-powered locomotion without feeling arcane or restrictive."
 He criticized the performance of the game on Nintendo Switch saying that "we noted numerous instances of slowdown" and "even the odd lengthy pause slap bang in the middle of a run".